 ¹These relations are inclusive of spouse and same-sex domestic partner.

 Employees may take time off to serve on jury duty.
 Subpoenas or other documentation regarding the jury duty must be presented to staff members' supervisors as soon as received.
-During the time staff members are on jury duty, they continue to receive their regular pay and benefits, but must remit to Brown University compensation received for jury duty.
-(Checks received for jury duty must be remitted to the Payroll Office.)
+During the time staff members are on jury duty, they continue to receive their regular pay and benefits, but must remit to their department managers compensation received for jury duty.
+(Checks will be deposited to the Cashier's Office and into the department's funds.)
 It is expected that staff will come to work when jury duty does not last an entire work day.

 Employees may take time off to observe the holidays of their chosen religions (preferably with one month's advance notice).
 Permission of supervisors is required and will be granted unless such an absence would create a significant business hardship.
 Time off for religious observance is unpaid, except where the staff member chooses to use vacation time.